§ 2301 Declaration of purpose.

 The fact that an individual is, has been or may be the subject of abuse may not be considered a physical or mental condition; and

 Such underwriting or rating is not used to evade the intent of this law or any other provision of law.
-A person shall not be held civilly or criminally liable for any cause of action which may be brought because of compliance with this section.
+A person shall not be held civilly or criminally liable for any cause of action which may be brought because of compliance with paragraph (24) of this section and this paragraph (25).

 (a) No person shall: